 For simple cases, using existing LWC components, like lightning-record-form, can be a simple way to lower code needed to provide a robust solution.
 However, for scenarios where multiple objects are involved, Flow provides comprehensive control for all objects and removes the need for developers to traverse complex relationships and dependencies.

-Do you need a single screen, or will the user need to navigate between multiple screens to complete a task?
+• Do you need a single screen, or will the user need to navigate between multiple screens to complete a task?

 If, on the other hand, your solution looks like a wizard, where the user navigates between multiple screens, consider Flow or OmniStudio.
 Flows and OmniStudio come with a built-in navigation model, so you don’t have to build and maintain LWCs that are strung together.
-The navigation is linear in nature, with forward-moving actions, backward-moving actions, and a mechanism for saving the form for later.
+The navigation is linear, with forward-moving actions, backward-moving actions, and a mechanism for saving the form for later.
 You can also build a form with non-linear navigation if it suits your purposes.
 For a great example of that using screen flows, check out the Digital Store Audit package from Salesforce Labs.

 OmniStudio offers a key navigational advantage by providing progress indicators from standard navigation that surfaces ‘steps’ in the form.
 This step view automatically displays where a user is on a given multi-step form.
 Unlike Flow, it lets users ‘jump’ between screens by clicking on various steps of the form.

-Whether you’re building single screen or multi-screen forms, make sure that your forms are streamlined so that they’re easy for your users to navigate.
+Regardless of whether you’re building single screen or multi-screen forms, make sure that your forms are streamlined so that they’re easy for your users to navigate.

-*Flows can be embedded in LWR Experience Sites but do have considerations you need to keep in mind.
+*Flows can be embedded in LWR Experience Cloud Sites but do have considerations you need to keep in mind.

 **Flows and LWCs are supported in the Salesforce mobile app, but the Salesforce mobile app doesn't support all the ways you can embed flows and LWCs.
 For example, object-specific actions are supported in mobile, but utility bar items are not.